Top

 Who has made friends with the natives may quench his thirst with fresh coconut juice from time to time.
 The men skilfully climb upward on the palms.
 Then it would be wise for you to keep distance!
 Because the green harvest will crash to the ground straight away.
 With a well-directed stroke with the machete the upper quarter gets separated from the nut and an opening stung for drinking.
 While you are slurping the exquisite liquid your Indonesian friend manufactures a kind of spoon from the nutshell.
 With this you can detach the jelly-like flesh from the open nut.

 "Papa Klaus" (every man over 40 is called "Papa") was frequently invited to the village where the pigs run around freely like dogs.
-It is quite a special experience if one can go fishing at sunrise and even land such a big catch .

 In the meantime our son has made friends with the youth of the village.
 As a German he was quickly considered with premature praise and was asked to play with them in the football team a match against the neighbour island of Manado Tua .
 Philip had to see, though, very fast that he was not equal to the tropical temperatures.
 He was therefore truly grateful when he was replaced after 10 minutes.